liam-wiltshire/talks/security/content.md

 class: content-odd

-# Brute force  - ToDo
+# Brute force

+- Attackers with very fast (or lots of) machines can simply try every password until they find the right one
+- This hits you in two ways - potentially they can find your password, and the continuous requests also act as a semi-DDOS

 ---